vivekuppal/transcribe/README.md

 ## ➕ Enhancements from base repository ➕
 - Do not need Open AI key, paid Open AI account to use the complete functionality
-- Allow user to get response from LLM on demand, even when it is disabled at application level

-- Clear out active conversation at a defined interval

 ## 🤝 Contributing 🤝